 Adult butterflies need nectar plants to feed on for energy for flying and mating.

 If you include both host plants and nectar plants in your garden you increase your chances of seeing many colorful butterflies come and go as they feed on the nectar plants you’ve provided.
 You will also be able to witness the miracle of a butterfly’s entire life cycle – complete metamorphosis – in your backyard!

 Are Some Nectar Plants Better Than Others?

 We focus on including native nectar plants in our butterfly gardens since they tend to be hardier, requiring less maintenance and care than non-natives.
 Also, many butterflies and other pollinators prefer certain native plants over non-natives.

-To keep a steady stream of color and butterfly visitors to your garden you’ll want to include a variety of plants that bloom at varying times throughout the season.
+To keep a steady stream of color and butterfly visitors to your garden all season long you’ll want to include a variety of plants that bloom at varying times.
 And by planting the flowers in bunches you’ll help butterflies see them from a distance.

 Other Ways To Attract Butterflies

 Along with plants, there are other ways to attract butterflies to your garden.
-Some species such as the Red-spotted Purple like to nectar on over-ripened fruit such as bananas or oranges left out on a plate.
-Question Marks and Commas enjoy sap from trees such as evergreens.
+Some species such as the Red-spotted Purple like to nectar on rotten fruit such as bananas, peaches, or oranges left out on a plate.
+Question Marks and Commas enjoy sap from evergreen trees.